 Compare these key features:

 - Annual fee.
 You may be saving on foreign currency conversion fees, but you’ll want to make sure the annual fee doesn’t offset these savings.
-Currently, the annual fees for these cards sit between $0 and $150.

 Compare no foreign transaction fee credit cards